422 Wyoming Hall

 1000 E. University Ave.

 Laramie, WY 82071-2000

-Undergraduates in the sciences, mathematics, engineering, certain areas of health sciences (disciplines supported by the NSF rather than the NIH) and students in science and mathematics education who will complete their Bachelor’s degree at the University of Wyoming.
-First generation college students, minorities and women are especially encouraged to apply.
+EPSCoR Fellowships support undergraduates in the sciences, mathematics, engineering, certain areas of health sciences (disciplines supported by the NSF rather than the NIH) and students in science and mathematics education who will complete their Bachelor’s degree at the University of Wyoming.
+INBRE Fellowships support students working in the biomedical sciences.
+First generation college students, minorities, and women are especially encouraged to apply.

-Please contact the EPSCoR office if you have any questions about the application process.
+Please contact Lisa Abeyta if you have any questions about the application process.

 Applications undergo careful review by a panel of UW faculty members based on the following:

 For further information or if you have any questions please contact Lisa Abeyta.